About _________________________________________________________________________

 Bio:

-Shada works with Sterling Graphics Vinyl Company in San Francisco installing vinyl graphics at the Legion of Honor, the De Young Museum, the Academy of Sciences and SFMoMA.
+Shada works as a part-time Associate faculty at Santa Rosa Junior College and at Napa Valley College, teaching a mix of oil painting, watercolor, drawing and figure drawing.
+She also works with Sterling Graphics Vinyl Company in San Francisco installing vinyl graphics at the Legion of Honor, the De Young Museum, the Academy of Sciences and SFMoMA.
 In 2015, Shada co-founded artist collective ONE + ONE + TWO, aiming to bridge the gap between individual artists with resources in the Bay Area such as residency, critique and exhibition opportunities.
-She has worked as a studio assistant for artists Mario Pires Cordeiro, Nellie King Solomon as well as assisted Barbara Stauffacher Solomon in painting her “Supergraphics”.
-Since the pandemic, Shada has moved her studio from the American Industrial Building in San Francisco to her home in Cotati, CA, where she teaches painting and drawing at Santa Rosa Junior College and Napa Valley College.
+She has worked as a studio assistant for artists Mario Pires Cordeiro, Nellie King Solomon as well as assisted the late, great Barbara Stauffacher Solomon in painting her “Supergraphics”.